Flight-Free-UK/flight_free_uk_website/source/posts/confessions-of-a-travel-writer.html.markdown

 My husband I have another plan in the pipeline too, involving an electric van, a year’s sabbatical and some cross-continental slow travel.
 Who knows, perhaps this no-flying business might open up some new opportunities.

 ##### I can’t promise that I’ll never get on a plane again.
-Perhaps my resolve will be broken by a travel lust-inducing article in a glossy magazine or an exotic YouTube video.
+Perhaps my resolve will be broken by a travelust-inducing article in a glossy magazine or an exotic YouTube video.
 This year, though, I’m pledging to go flight free – and I hope you will too.